julievrnt/easi-gui/docs/source/adding_nodes.rst

 However, it would be nice if the node is next to its parent.
 You can use the function ``widgetsHandler->getPosNextTo`` to retrieve its position (it takes the proxy of the parent node as argument).

-After having added the Foo node, it needs to be connected to its parent.
+After having added the **Foo** node, it needs to be connected to its parent.
 Luckily for you, another method also already exists for this: ``widgetsHandler->connectNodes``.
-It takes the parent node and the node (not the proxies !) as arguments.
+It takes the parent node and the node (not the proxies!) as arguments.

 Now that the node is added and connected, its components come next.
-Just call the method ``openComponents`` and give it the proxy of the foo node, the current YAML::Node and the outputs as arguments.
+Just call the method ``openComponents`` and give it the proxy of the **Foo** node, the current YAML::Node and the outputs as arguments.

 .. code-block:: cpp